meilisearch/documentation/guides/introduction/quick_start_guide.md

 ## Integrate to your website

-The only step missing is adding the searchbar to your own application.
+The only step missing now is adding the search bar to your project.
 The easiest way of achieving this is to use [instant-meilisearch](https://github.com/meilisearch/instant-meilisearch): A developer tool that generates all the search components needed to start searching.

-[Instant-meilisearch](https://github.com/meilisearch/instant-meilisearch) works on common front-end environments as: [Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript), [React](https://github.com/meilisearch/meilisearch-react) and [VueJs](https://github.com/meilisearch/meilisearch-vue).
+[Instant-meilisearch](https://github.com/meilisearch/instant-meilisearch) works on common front-end environments as: [Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript), [React](https://github.com/meilisearch/meilisearch-react), and [VueJs](https://github.com/meilisearch/meilisearch-vue).

 #### Lets Try:

-- Create a html file for example `index.html`
+- Create an `html` file, for example, `index.html`.
-- Open it in a text editor (notepad, sublime text, vsc or other)
+- Open it in a text editor (notepad, sublime text, VSC, or other).
-- Copy paste any of the code examples bellow and save the file
+- Copy-paste any of the code examples bellow and save the file.
-- Open `index.html` in your browser (double click on it in your folder)
+- Open `index.html` in your browser (double click on it in your folder).

-_We uses browser builds for ease of integration.
-It is possible to add them with `npm` or `yarn`.
+_We use browser builds for ease of integration.
+It is possible to do this with `npm` or `yarn`.
 Please refer to [instant-meilisearch](https://github.com/meilisearch/instant-meilisearch) for documentation._

 :::: tabs

 ::: tab Javascript

-The following code samples uses plain [javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript).
+The following code sample uses plain [javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript).

 ```html
 <!DOCTYPE html>